About Me in Your Home

 Free for one hour, and you will get some ideas to use immediately.

-Tolls split between client and I; parking paid by client.
+Tolls split between client and I on a case-by-case basis; parking paid by client.

 The $75/hour does not include expenses for materials purchased for use in your home, for which I will receive separate reimbursement.